Marc Chagall - White Crucifixion

 Completely below on the left a man saves the Tora's role,

-we see a prisoner from the concentration camp,
+we see a prisoner from the concentration camp, the crying rabbi.

 Below on the right the forever fleeing Jew (Ahasver),

 sacred books in the mud, ancient rolls in flames.

 A young woman with her child - hope in the future!

 On top they all invade inside in the picture to destroy,